 Action Note/Illustration 3.
+Fit a new sealing, axis 2 to the gearbox.
 Art. no. is specified in Required equipment on page xx.

 The manual includes a separate safety chapter that must be read through before proceeding with any service or installation procedures.
 All procedures also include specific safety information when dangerous steps are to be performed.